untoxa/gb-photo/README.md

     git clone https://github.com/untoxa/2bit-pxlr-studio-next

-Change GBDK_HOME environment variable in the `Makefile` into the git folder, or set it permenently in the Windows system settings.
+Change GBDK_HOME environment variable in the `Makefile` into the git folder, or set it permanently in the Windows system settings.

 Run make from the Cigwin terminal in the project folder containing the `Makefile`: